 If you are testing a child under 16, only parental consent is required.
 If you are testing someone over 16, you will need written authority from that person.

 Do not eat or drink anything at least 30 minutes before test.
-This includes smoking, chewing gum, brushing your teeth, or using mouth wash.
+This includes smoking, chewing gum, brushing your

 For peace of mind tests, DNA samples are typically destroyed after results are issued.
 Samples from court-admissible tests may be retained for a certain period before destruction.